 An additional factor that might cause a change in project schedule is the need to respond to short-term requests for custom products.
-Maps or graphs for policy briefings, a custom dataset for research projects, or a custom Internet display product are typical requests that might require a postponement of other tasks.
-StreamNet managers make allowances for these situations and this has not caused problems in the past.
-Again, the variety of activities with which the project is involved makes for conditions where these changes in priorities can be readily absorbed.
+Maps or graphs for policy briefings, a custom dataset for research projects, or a custom Internet display product are typical requests that minimize disruption by equipment failure; managers and technical staff are prepared for this contingency.